daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 you should now see the same output as above:

 ```
-Python 3.8.3
+Python 3.9.1
 ```

-> Note that if you want to run Python interactively from the Git Bash terminal, you need to prepend the `winpty` command, so the full command would be `winpty python` (if you run this, note that you can exit the Python prompt by typing `exit()`).
+> **Note** that if you want to run Python interactively from the Git Bash terminal, you need to prepend the `winpty` command, so the full command would be `winpty python` (if you run this, note that you can exit the Python prompt by typing `exit()`).
 Running just `python` works on other setups, but will freeze the Git Bash terminal.

 Let's also check the version of the `conda` package manager.
 If you type